fyber-engineering/SKAdNetworks/README.md

 * Fyber's publishers are considered source apps under the SKAdNetwork spec
 * Fyber's Demand Partners register and receive ad network IDs from Apple.
 Each Demand Partner running app install validation on Fyber Marketplace will have at least one SKAdNetwork ad network ID

 Fyber's recommended list of SKAdNetwork ad network IDs can be found [here](https://fyber-engineering.github.io/SKAdNetworks/).
 Feel free to either clone or fork this repository.
-Alternatively, you directly download or CURL the JSON file containing the mentoined data.
+Alternatively, you can directly download or CURL the JSON file containing the mentioned data.

 Please do not create pull requests into this project as they will be ignored.
 The data will be updated periodically by Fyber's engineering team.